Why Your Nomination Lodgement Date Sets the Salary Threshold

 Published

-For SID and ENS visas, the nomination lodgement date, not the decision date, fixes which salary threshold applies.
-Here is why timing matters.
+For SID and ENS visas the nomination lodgement date, not the decision date, fixes the salary threshold that applies.
+Clearing the money is half the test.

-The nomination lodgement date, not the decision date, fixes which salary threshold applies to an employer-sponsored nomination.
+The nomination lodgement date, not the decision date, fixes which salary threshold applies to an employer sponsored nomination.
 A nomination lodged before 1 July is assessed against the figure in force on that lodgement date, even if the case officer decides it after 1 July.
-Understanding this single rule can change when you lodge, and what salary you commit to.
+Understanding this single rule can change when you lodge and what salary you commit to.
+Understanding what the rule does not do is just as important, because clearing the money is only the first of several independent tests.

 What the lodgement-date rule actually says